microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/justifyaction.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+Indicates that a justification is required for the specified operation.
 The [evaluateApplication](../api/informationprotectionlabel-evaluateApplication.md), [evaluateClassificationResults](../api/informationprotectionlabel-evaluateClassificationResults.md), or [evaluateRemoval](../api/informationprotectionlabel-evaluateRemoval.md) APIs may return **justifyAction**.
-The action instructs the consuming application that justification is required for the specific operation.
 Justification is provided via [labelingOptions](../resources/labelingoptions.md).
 The previous call should be repeated, but with the **downgradeJustification** property of **labelingOptions** set with a justification message, provided via user input or application logic.

 ## Properties